-One of my all-time favorites!
-The soothing properties of the cucumber and the drawing power of the French green clay makes this cucumber borage soap especially helpful for acne, bug bites, and other itchy, inflamed skin conditions.
+Cucumber soaps are one of my all-time favorites!
+The soothing properties of the cucumber and the drawing power of the French green clay makes this soap recipe especially helpful for acne, bug bites, and other itchy, inflamed skin conditions.

 Cucumber & Borage Soap

 - 22 ounces coconut oil